Rheumatology Nurse

 Becoming a Rheumatology Nurse requires a combination of traditional nursing education, clinical experience, certification, and specialized training in autoimmune disorders, chronic pain management, and patient care.
 Follow these steps to enter this challenging and rewarding healthcare career:

 - Earn a Nursing Degree.
-Complete an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN).
+Complete an Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN).
 A BSN is preferred for specialized rheumatology roles.

 - Pass the NCLEX-RN.
 Obtain your nursing license by passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN).